+Building on the successful delivery of Resolution 3434, and the results of the Performance Assessment and transit-specific project evaluation, Plan Bay Area's priorities for the next generation of federal New Starts and Small Starts funding include major rail and bus rapid transit (BRT) investments, as summarized in Table 20.
 Along with identifying these significant future transit investments, Plan Bay Area also retains \$660 million in financial capacity for projects that are in the planning stages.
-The \$660 million New and Small Starts reserve, or a regional investment equivalent, is proposed to support transit projects that are located in or enhance transit service in the East and North Bay counties subject to future alternatives assessments of feasible alternatives, evaluation for cost-effectiveness, and for performance against the Transit Oriented Development Policy.
+The \$660 million New and Small Starts reserve. or a regional investment equivalent, is proposed to support transit projects that are located in or enhance transit service in the East and North Bay counties, subject to future assessments of feasible alternatives, evaluation for cost-effectiveness, and for performance against MTC's Transit-Oriented Development Policy.